junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Documentation

 There are several aspects of this project's documentation.
-Some project-specific requirements apply to all files:
+Some project-specific requirements apply to all non-`.java` files:

 * one sentence per line, i.e. no matter how short or long a sentence is, it will occupy a single line, not shared with any other sentences
 * to start a new paragraph, add a single blank line